 Dating back to at least 1917, the Stinger is a classic cocktail known as a "duo," i.e., a drink made with only two ingredients: a spirit and a liqueur.
 It became famous in the 20th century for its references in literature, film, radio plays, and even James Bond novels.
-It's a fantastic combination of brandy and white crème de menthe, and it certainly looks pretty suave in an Old-Fashioned glass.
+It's a fantastic combination of brandy and white crème de menthe, and it certainly looks pretty suave in an Old-Fashioned glass, especially as a nightcap.

 The Stinger cocktail is known for its simplicity, and you can whip it up in seconds.
 We wouldn't necessarily recommend using a top-shelf brandy, as the créme de menthe will probably cover up its subtleties, but there's a lot of affordable cognac out there that can do the trick.
 Or, if you're bored with the classic Stinger recipe, you can try using eaux-de-vie of all kinds (like apple or pear brandy) and see what works!